shzlw/poli/docs/installation.md

     |...
 ```

-3. Modify the poli.properties file.
+3. Modify the poli.properties file

+Poli.db is the SQLite database used by the application.
+It is pre-loaded with database schema and ready to use.

 > Use absolute path to point to the poli.db file.